Organica-Ai-Solutions/NIS_Protocol/docs/NIS_Protocol_V3_Whitepaper.md

 **Version:** 3.0
 **Date:** December 2024
 **Status:** Technical Implementation Complete
-**Implementation:** 2,704 lines of validated neural intelligence code
+**Implementation:** 2,704 lines of validated code

 ---

 ## Abstract

-The Neural Intelligence Synthesis (NIS) Protocol v3 presents an implementation of foundational neural intelligence capabilities through a coordinated agent architecture.
-This paper documents the development and validation of three core intelligence systems: Goal Adaptation, Domain Generalization, and Autonomous Planning.
-The implementation demonstrates measurable autonomous intelligence behaviors including self-directed goal generation, cross-domain knowledge transfer, and strategic multi-step planning.
-All capabilities are implemented in production-ready code with comprehensive testing and integrity validation.
+The Neural Intelligence Synthesis (NIS) Protocol v3 presents an implementation of coordinated agent capabilities through a modular architecture.
+This paper documents the development and validation of three core systems: Goal Adaptation, Domain Generalization, and Autonomous Planning.
+The implementation demonstrates measurable behaviors including goal generation, cross-domain knowledge transfer, and multi-step planning.
+All capabilities are implemented in production-ready code with comprehensive testing (see benchmarks/) and integrity validation (see nis-integrity-toolkit/).

-**Keywords:** Neural Intelligence, Agent Coordination, Goal Adaptation, Domain Generalization, Autonomous Planning, LSTM Memory, Deep Reinforcement Learning
+**Keywords:** Agent Coordination, Goal Adaptation, Domain Generalization, Autonomous Planning, LSTM Memory, Deep Reinforcement Learning

 ---